 Scientifically known as Nelumbo Nucifera, the lotus has religious and cultural significance in many countries in South Asia.
-It is also gorgeous symbol of healing, as each part of the plant can be used to boost bodily health.
+It is also a gorgeous symbol of healing, as each part of the plant can be used to boost bodily health.
 This post looks at the lotus seed, a functional food that contains the following bioactive elements:

 - Flavinoids: powerful antioxidants with anti-inflammatory and immune system benefits